When to use COM Mode: Production Sites

 Debugging

-You can also run interactively on the desktop which can make it easier to stop code and display debug messages.
+You can also run interactively on the desktop which can make it easier to stop code and display debug messages or ASSERT messages.

 Scale over many Machines